0xcryptochica/cadence-bootcamp-quest-submissions/chapter4/ch4-d4.md

     // Returns an array of the NFT ids
     // stored within our Collection

+    // Returns a reference to the NFTs
+    // associated with the ownedNFT dictionary
-    pub fun getIDs(): [UInt64] {
+    // by taking in an id as input pub fun getIDs(): [UInt64] {
       return self.ownedNFTs.keys
     }